patrickm68/website-Nodejs/docs/helpers/Protractor.md

 -   `locator` **([string][9] | [object][10])** element located by CSS|XPath|strict locator.
 -   `fileName` **[string][9]** file name to save.
+    ⚠️ returns a _promise_ which is synchronized internally by recorder

 ### saveScreenshot

-Saves a screenshot to ouput folder (set in codecept.json or codecept.conf.js).
+Saves a screenshot to ouput folder (set in codecept.conf.ts or codecept.conf.js).
 Filename is relative to output folder.
 Optionally resize the window to the full available page `scrollHeight` and `scrollWidth` to capture the entire page by passing `true` in as the second argument.